 - Why SEO Rank Reporting Is So Important

-- The 18 Rank Reporting Tools that Will Change Your Business Forever
+- 20+ Rank Reports that Will Change Your Business Forever

 Why SEO Rank Reporting is so Important

-If you can just open your SEO tool and check your ranks, do you need advanced reporting tools?
+If you can just open your SEO tool and check your ranks, do you need advanced reporting features?

 YES, YES, and YES.